NEONScience/NEON-Data-Skills/tutorials/R/Hyperspectral/Intro-hyperspectral/Select-Pixels-Compare-Spectral-Signatures/Select-Pixels-Compare-Spectral-Signatures.md

 plot the spectral signatures.

-    # Use the melt() funciton to reshape the dataframe into a format that ggplot prefers
+    # Use the melt() function to reshape the dataframe into a format that ggplot prefers
     Pixel.melt <- melt(Pixel_df, id.vars = "wavelengths", value.name = "Reflectance")

     ## Warning in melt(Pixel_df, id.vars = "wavelengths", value.name = "Reflectance"): The melt